We the South: History

 The party was soon divided in two wings, one led by Iannaccone and another one led by Scotti.
 In May 2011 Scotti tried to sack Iannaccone as secretary of the party and was sacked as president by Iannaccone instead.
 In July Iannaccone led NS to jointly launch with Force of the South and I the South the Federation of the South, later Great South.
 In November 2011 Iannaccone, Belcastro and Porfidia left PT to join forces with Force of the South in the Mixed Group, while still being loyal to Berlusconi.
 The other faction, including Scotti, Milo and Sardelli, was more critical toward Berlusconi.
-In October 2012 the faction of the party led by Iannaccone changed its name into Autonomy South (Autonomia Sud, AS), while the faction led by Milo maintained the component called "We the South" within the People and Territory group.
+In October 2012 the faction of the party led by Iannaccone changed its name into Autonomy South (Autonomia Sud, AS), while the faction led by Milo maintained the component called "Us the South" within the People and Territory group.

 In the 2013 general election the party didn't present its list, however Milo was elected to the Senate with The People of Freedom and later joined the Great Autonomies and Freedom group, while retaining his loyalty to the PdL, which was transformed into Forza Italia in late 2013.

 In May 2015 Milo left Great Autonomies and Freedom to join the new group of the Conservatives and Reformists and subsequently, in July 2015, the Liberal Popular Alliance.

 In the 2015 regional elections the party gained 2.1% of the vote in Campania, without any elected in the Regional Council.

+Ahead of the 2025 regional elections in Campania, We the South is forming a single list with Clemente Mastella’s Us of the Centre in support of the centre-left candidate Roberto Fico.